thedinkardubey/sarvavihar-frontend/DEPLOYMENT.md

 After making changes to your code:

 1. Push changes to GitHub
-2. Vercel will automatically redeploy if you've set up automatic deployments
+2. Vercel or Render will automatically redeploy if you've set up automatic deployments
-3. Alternatively, trigger a manual redeployment from the Vercel dashboard
+3. Alternatively, trigger a manual redeployment from the Vercel or Render dashboard